masonhorne/WarBot/README.md

 - [x] (!/$/@) timeleft returns the remaining time in the current war
 - [x] (!/$/@) currentwar returns information about the current war taking place
 - [x] Receive a notification 4 hours before the end of war containing who has remaining attacks
+- [x] Ability to register your discord account to your in game name for push notifications through discord

 ## Hosting